Chapter 4 : Sophronia's Tale

-I have written to Widow Bellum and thanked her for escorting me to school.
-She told me numerous stories about Hogwarts, so that when we finally arrived, it already felt like home.
+I have written to Mrs. Bellum and thanked her for escorting me to school.
+She told me numerous stories about when she attended so that when we finally arrived, it already felt like home.
 I assure you though nothing will ever replace home in my heart.
 I have missed you and my sisters very much.

-The professors seem pleased with my work.
-I have achieved high marks on my class work and homework.
-The grading criteria are different than our Governesses used.
-The least passing grade is Acceptable.
-The next highest grade is Exceeds Expectations and the highest grade is Outstanding.
+The professors seem pleased with my work and I have achieved high marks on my exams and homework.
+The grading criteria are different than what my governesses used.
+The least passing grade is Acceptable, the next highest grade is Exceeds Expectations and the highest grade is Outstanding.

-I have learned there were four Founders of this school and the students are divided into four Houses, one for each Founder.
+I have learned there were four Founders for this school and so the students are divided into four Houses, one for each Founder.
 I was placed in Rowena of Ravenclaw’s House.
 Our colors are blue and bronze and I live in a turret!

-Our history class has been interesting.
-There is a tremendous library here, far larger than father’s.
+Our history class has been interesting and there is a tremendous library here, far larger than Father’s.
 There are at least four levels!
-And there is a circular staircase that leads to the high levels!
-Our professor has assured us that most, if not all, the books were written in ages long since gone.
-His lectures are full of information, though I wish for even the slightest inflection in his voice.
+There is a circular staircase that leads to the higher levels!
+Our professors have assured us that most, if not all, the books were written in ages long since gone.
+His lectures are full of information though I wish for even the slightest inflection in his voice.